Looking for information about other Dental Topics?

 What does dental literature say about performing do-it-yourself extractions?

-When searching through published dental literature, we were surprised at how little mention there is of this topic.
+When searching through published dental literature, we were surprised by how little mention there is of this topic.

 We didn’t find any studies that had specifically researched occurrences of or complications associated with self-extraction.
 Nor did we find any articles that provided how-to information (like might be appropriate as first aid for people in circumstances of extreme isolation).